-In this post, we’ll discuss why you may want to remove the “Powered By WordPress” footer credit.
+In this A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll discuss why you may want to remove the “Powered By WordPress” footer credit.
 Then we’ll share three easy ways to edit this disclaimer, or even delete it entirely.
 Let’s get started!

 Why You May Want to Remove the “Powered by WordPress” Footer Credit

 WordPress powers over 40 percent of the web.
 It is a hugely popular and respected Content Management System (CMS) that’s used by plenty of big-name sites.
 However, you may want to establish your website as its own entity, independent of WordPress.

 Simply put, the “Powered by WordPress” stamp can diminish your brand identity.
 You may also feel that crediting another organization isn’t very professional, especially since it may also give away your theme: